 In bringing a preset amount of cash, you can leave your credit and debit cards at home.
-This will keep you from overspending when you see that item that you just can’t live without.
+Leaving your cards at home will you from overspending when you see that item that you desperately want.
 It’s easy to use your card when there is something that you want.
-You can prevent that from happening by leaving your cards at home.
+You can prevent that from happening by leaving your plastic at home.

 Stick to a List

-When shopping, it’s important to set and stick to a budget.
-It’s helpful to only bring cash, leave your cards at home, and stick to a list.
+When shopping, it’s essential to set and stick to a budget.
+It’s helpful only to bring cash, leave your cards at home, and stick to a list.
 In this way, you won’t make any unplanned purchases that you may regret later.

 Until next time,